dimensionalpocket/websocket-server-js/README.md

 const connection = websocketServer.connections.get('connection-uuid')
 connection.send('test message')

+// Subscribe to a topic
+connection.subscribe('some-topic')

+// Broadcast to a topic
+websocketServer.publish('some-topic', 'some message')

 // Close the connection
 connection.close()

 // Stop the server, dropping all connections websocketServer.stop()
 ```

 ## License